jqueiroz/lojban.io/README.md

 Similarly, when you run `make server`, the webserver executable will be placed into _".stack-work/install/x86\_64-linux-nix/lts-13.27/8.6.5/bin/lojbanios"_, and you may execute it directly if you want as long as you set the appropriate environment variable: `LOJBANIOS_ENVIRONMENT=dev`.

 However, the preferred method for running the webserver is to use the helper script `./run-server.sh`.
-This script automatically builds the server by running `make server` and then executes it by running `stack exec server` in an isolated nix-shell environment.
+This script automatically builds the server by running `make server` and then executes it by running `stack exec server` in an isolated nix-shell environment, with the appropriate environment variables.
 Upon running `./run-server.sh`, you should be able to access the webserver at [http://localhost:8000](http://localhost:8000).